digitranslab/jumpstart/docs/versioned_docs/version-2.33.0/user-authentication/sso/google.md

 # Google Single Sign-on Configuration

-To enable Google Single Sign-on (SSO) for your ToolJet instance, follow these steps:
+To enable Google Single Sign-on (SSO) for your JumpStart instance, follow these steps:

-1. From the ToolJet dashboard, go to **Settings** (⚙️) from the bottom of the left sidebar and select the **Workspace Settings**.
+1. From the JumpStart dashboard, go to **Settings** (⚙️) from the bottom of the left sidebar and select the **Workspace Settings**.

 2. In the **Workspace Settings**, select **Workspace login** from the sidebar.
 On the right, you'll see toggles to enable SSO via different clients.
 All the client toggles are disabled by default.
 Turn on the Google toggle, a modal will appear with the input field for the parameter Client ID.
 At the top left of the modal, there is a toggle to enable this modal.
 Turn it on, and then, without entering the Client ID, click on the **Save changes** button.
 This will generate a `Redirect URL` that you will need to utilize in the Google Cloud console.